roboapps/.github/profile/README.md

 ## Hi there 👋

-**Creating a robot that can be taught by anyone requires tackling some of the hardest challenges in the field of robotics**
+**Creating a robot that can be taught by anyone requires tackling some of the hardest challenges in the field of robotics.
+The Everyday Robot Project is developing a general-purpose learning robot that can operate autonomously in unstructured environments.**

 Today, robots are expensive and perform highly specialized tasks.
 But what if a robot could be affordable and taught by just about anyone?
 They could help people with whatever they needed, doing tasks we haven't even dreamed up yet.